OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 Here is a quick run-down of the changes I made this week:
 - Implemented fully functioning main menu
 - Implemented a full tutorial level
-- Reworked the game level to account for the new scenes
+- Reworked the game logic to account for the new scenes
-- Polished up movement and setup for movement animations
+- Polished up movement and added functionality for movement animations
 - Added movement animations and a patchy fix for flower not moving with head
-- Added music for the main menu and the game itself that kinda fits with the theme
+- Added music for the main menu and the game itself that fits with the theme
 - Fined tuned Hummingbirds and player settings more
 - Added indication for player getting stunned
 - Fixed other miscellaneous bugs
-- Set up the itch.io page for [The Flower's Nightmare: Attack of the ML Hummingbots](https://royalguardstudios.itch.io/the-flowers-nightmare)
+- Set up an itch.io page for [The Flower's Nightmare: Attack of the ML Hummingbots](https://royalguardstudios.itch.io/the-flowers-nightmare)

 ## Preparation for The CoE Design Expo (2+ hours)